Introduction to the Workforce Reduction Study: A Global Perspective from Brandon Hall Group’s Survey

-Brandon Hall Group™ conducted a pulse survey in March 2023 in an attempt to understand the extent of workforce reductions and their subsequent impact on employees, managers and the organization as a whole.
-Roughly two-thirds of respondents are from outside North America and more than half indicated their organization either has already reduced their workforce this year or estimate that a workforce reduction will take place at some point.
-Notably, responses were consistent across demographic groups except in a few instances, which will be noted later in this Strategy Brief.
+Brandon Hall Group™ conducted a pulse survey in March 2023 in an attempt to understand the extent of workforce reductions and their subsequent impact on employees, managers, and the organization as a whole.
+Roughly two-thirds of respondents are from outside North America, and more than half indicated their organization has already reduced their workforce this year or estimates that a workforce reduction will occur at some point.
+Notably, responses were consistent across demographic groups regarding the impact of layoffs on employees of the organization, except in a few instances, which will be noted later in this Strategy Brief.

-Some survey results were expected, particularly around decision-making and impact on employee morale and the like.
-Several results were somewhat unexpected, in that they reflect a change or divergence from accepted norms or practices.
-This Strategy Brief will explore each of those in turn before making recommendations on how companies who are navigating the aftermath or planning for a workforce reduction can best position their retained workforce for continued success.
+Some survey results were expected, particularly around decision-making and impact on employee morale.
+Several influences were unexpected in that they reflect a change or divergence from accepted norms or practices.
+This Strategy Brief will explore those before recommending how companies navigating the aftermath or planning for a workforce reduction can best position their retained workforce for continued success.

 When a company faces a workforce reduction, questions that often come to mind are: